What is UX design and why is it crucial for a website's success?

 recommend the product to others.

-In today's digital environment where users expect instant solutions and high standards, UX design becomes a crucial factor in the competitiveness of any digital product.
+In today’s digital environment where users expect instant solutions and high standards, UX design becomes a crucial factor in the competitiveness of every digital product.

 What does the UX process look like?

-UX design is not just "screen drawing", but a strategic process that combines analysis, planning, and creative problem-solving.
-Its purpose is to create a digital product that provides users with a logical, intuitive, and efficient experience.
-The UX process typically consists of the following key phases:
+UX design is not just about "screen drawing" but a strategic process that combines analysis, planning, and creative problem-solving.
+Its purpose is to create a digital product that offers users a logical, intuitive, and efficient experience.
+The UX process usually consists of the following key phases:

-User research – Understanding the target group through the analysis of needs, behaviors, and pain points.
+User research - Understanding the target group through the analysis of needs, behaviors, and pain points.
 Who are your users?
 What do they want to achieve?
-Where do they face obstacles?
+Where do they encounter obstacles?

-Defining user personas – Creating profiles of ideal users to ensure that the design is focused on their real needs and expectations.
+Defining user personas - Creating profiles of ideal users to direct design toward their real needs and expectations.

-Creating user flows – Mapping the path a user takes within the product, from entry to desired goal.
+Creating user flows - Mapping the path that the user takes within the product, from entry to achieving their goal.

-Wireframe and prototype design – Visualizing the structure and functionality through wireframes and interactive prototypes, before creating the visual design.
+Wireframe and prototype design - Visualizing the structure and functionality through wireframes and interactive prototypes, prior to actual visual design creation.

-User experience testing – Validating the design through testing with real users to identify problems and improve usability.
+Testing user experience - Validating design through testing with real users to identify problems and improve usability.

 Throughout all these phases, the UX designer actively collaborates with UI designers, developers, product owners, and stakeholders, ensuring that the final product is functional, efficient, and user-oriented.